6 Ways a CRM Can Help Your Small Business Grow

 According to the Harvard Business Review, over half of high-performing salespeople are power users of their company's CRM technology.
 Train your salespeople on using your CRM to give them a significant advantage over your competitors.

-Most CRMs will give you access to advanced features and allow unlimited users from as low as one user per month at a nominal cost as your business grows.
+Most CRMs will provide access to advanced CRM features and allow unlimited users, starting with just one user per month at a nominal cost as your business grows.

 6. Enhance your customer experience